White Butter Cake

 In a clean mixing bowl, whisk the egg whites just until stiff peaks form.
 Fold one-third of the egg whites into the batter to lighten.
 Gently fold in the remaining whites in two batches.
 Divide the batter among the prepared pans; smooth the tops with an offset spatula.
 Firmly tap the pans on a work surface to release any air bubbles.

-Bake until a cake tester inserted into the centers comes out clean and the tops are springy to the touch (see below for baking times).
+Bake until a cake tester inserted into the centers comes out clean and the tops are springy to the touch (see Cook's Note for baking times).
 Let cool in the pans on wire racks for 15 minutes.
 Invert the cakes onto the racks.
 Remove the parchment; reinvert and cool completely.